let's kick it

-Ross Nickerson CD
+Ross Nickerson Banjo CD Reviews

-Let's Kick It
+Let’s Kick It Reviews

-This "incredibly hot" banjo project must have been filled with jet fuel the way it took off after I started playing it.
-The pulsating sound of Ross Nickerson's banjo could be felt the entire time this project was playing.
+This “incredibly hot” banjo project must have been filled with jet fuel the way it took off after I started playing it.
+The pulsating sound of Ross Nickerson’s banjo could be felt the entire time this project was playing.
 The song selection contained tried & trued traditional bluegrass songs with a sprinkling of his original songs & a well known pop song.
-He has given "new life" to many of these classics.
-This the the type of project that will appeal to both "bluegrass banjo junkies" & novices too.
+He has given “new life” to many of these classics.
+This the the type of project that will appeal to both “bluegrass banjo junkies” & novices too.
 Kudos to the members of Blue Highway.
 They did a superb job!!
 What a wonderful way to start the New Year.
 I played the entire project, & I had a hard time keeping up with my request lines!!
 With this project Ross has KICKED THE BAR HIGHER than other musicians.
 I know I will be carrying this project with me for many weeks to come.
-A listener favorite!!Thank you for sharing this fine project with us, Cordially,
+A listener favorite!!

 Al Shusterman